 What exactly is FASP?

-It is software that evacuates the fundamental shortcomings of traditional TCP based data transfer technologies such as HTTP or TCP itself.
+It is software that evacuates the fundamental shortcomings of traditional TCP-based data transfer technologies such as HTTP or TCP itself.

-FASP is flexible and open architecture with maximum speed and reliability.
-Unlike TCP, FASP transfer is robust and can achieve speed hundred times faster than HTTP/FTP.
+FASP is a flexible and open architecture with maximum speed and reliability.
+Unlike TCP, FASP transfer is robust and can achieve speed a hundred times faster than HTTP/FTP.

 Why do we need FASP and how it works?

 Sharing and Transferring electronically stored information (ESI) is becoming a natural part of most company’s daily operations.

 Transmission Control Protocol, an underlying protocol behind most of today’s data transfer applications, creates packet loss by overdriving the use of available bandwidth then instantaneously brings down the transmission rate & slowly accelerating it back up, just to overdrive it again.

-As an all software platform deployable on any standard computing device, Fast and Secure Protocol (FASP) is capable of filling the void of next-generation needs, providing optimal data transfer in an application, from consumer broadband to gigabit core, over any Internet network.
+As an all-software platform deployable on any standard computing device, Fast and Secure Protocol (FASP) is capable of filling the void of next-generation needs, providing optimal data transfer in an application, from consumer broadband to gigabit core, over any Internet network.